1. Write Santa a Letter

 7. Add Up Money

-If your child has received money as a present, practise Maths skills by thinking about what to spend it on or how much to save.
+If your child has received money as a present, practice Maths skills by thinking about what to spend it on or how much to save.
 If you know who is planning to give money, ask if they can give it in coins or small notes so it is fun to sort and count.

 8. Have an Advent Calendar

 Encourage your child to carefully look at the numbers on their advent calendar to count down the days until Christmas.
-Nearer the time they can calculate how many hours or seconds left until the big day.
+Nearer the time they can calculate how many hours or seconds are left until the big day.